 Computer

-We assist both lawyers and businesses to acquire and analyze computer
+We assist lawyers, their clients and businesses to acquire and analyze digital

 data for purposes of litigation or to improve corporate security